 - Writing Black Friday-related content for your blog

-- Sending out topical emails a couple weeks prior
+- Sending out topical emails a couple of weeks prior

 - Running a countdown